MBWitz/DataSurfers/CleanedData.md

 **Undefined Variables**

- * Column ‘Flag Code’ has undefined entries ‘L’ and ‘B’.
+ * Column ‘Flag Code’ has undefined entries ‘L’ and ‘B’ (perhaps Lost and Blank or Broken?).
 Flag codes, in order of frequency from least to greatest are B (30), L (3693), and blank (21225).
 Flag codes of B do not apply to any GHG (Greenhouse Gases) or CO2 (Carbon Dioxide) records, and do contain Values.
 Flag Codes of B come from Poland (1995), Turkey, USA, and Mexico (the latter three all from 2005 and 2008).
 All Flag Codes of L correspond to C02 readings and all Values are blank for these records.
  * Column ‘Frequency’ has uniform entries of ‘A’ which is undefined.
  * Column ‘Indicator’ has uniform entries of ‘AirEmission’ which is undefined.